-Anticipate, avoid and minimise harm to protect the heritage of Outstanding Universal Value.
-Considering that climate change threatens both World Heritage properties and the future well-being of people through harmful and negative consequences, some of which are potentially irreversible, States Parties to the Convention and all World Heritage stakeholders and rights holders are urged to take appropriate measures, within their, to anticipate, avoid and minimise harm, consistent with their obligations under the World Heritage Convention to protect the world's natural and cultural heritage considered to be of Outstanding Universal Value.
+[Approved on 31/01/2023] Anticipate, avoid and minimise harm to protect the heritage of Outstanding Universal Value.
+Considering that climate change threatens both World Heritage properties and the future well-being of people through harmful and negative consequences, some of which are potentially irreversible, States Parties to the Convention and all World Heritage stakeholders and rights holders are urged to take appropriate measures, within their capabilities, to anticipate, avoid and minimise harm, consistent with their obligations under the World Heritage Convention to protect the world's natural and cultural heritage considered to be of Outstanding Universal Value, as well as in consistency with other relevant multilateral environmental agreements.

 Use best available knowledge, generated through disciplinary, interdisciplinary and transdisciplinary processes, including from scientists, researchers, site managers, Indigenous Peoples and local communities.
-Proposed actions should be based on, and guided by, the best available disciplinary, interdisciplinary and transdisciplinary knowledge, that is developed by researchers, practitioners and Indigenous Peoples and local communities, working together to address climate change as a persistent problem.
+Proposed actions should be [Saudi Arabia]informed/supported by the best available disciplinary, interdisciplinary and transdisciplinary knowledge, that is developed by researchers, practitioners and Indigenous Peoples and local communities, working together to address climate change as a persistent problem.
 The heritage management decision-making process should be informed by this ‘best available knowledge’ approach and the different types of knowledge generated.
 They also should meet the highest standards of research integrity and be rigorous and transparent in their analysis of the climate risks including estimates of uncertainty, and undertake rigorous impact assessments on potential threats to Outstanding Universal Value to provide decision-makers with insight into, and understanding of, the underlying risks as well as opportunities, and guidance for the formulation of long-term strategies.

-Integrate a Sustainable Development perspective.
+[Approved on 31/01/2023] Integrate a Sustainable Development perspective.
 Actions taken by States Parties to address climate change impacts can also contribute to the implementation of the Sustainable Development Goals (SDGs), in line with the 2015 Sustainable Development Policy through adoption of mutually reinforcing, inclusive and adaptive approaches.
 Those approaches can help to reflect a wider range of heritage values and knowledge systems beyond Outstanding Universal Value, and support equity, including through equitable sharing of heritage-benefits arising from their use and rights-based approaches.
 Adaptive approaches, including learning from heritage experience, monitoring and feedback loops, contribute to preparing for and managing the inevitable uncertainties and complexities associated with climate change.

-Promote global partnership, inclusion and solidarity, emphasizing common but differentiated responsibilities and that developed countries provide necessary financial and technical support to developing countries.
+[discussion on hold - paragraphs 11, 21, 25, 27, 58 and 94 will be discussed together informally among interested members] Promote global partnership, inclusion and solidarity, [Japan] and that developed countries provide necessary financial and technical support to developing countries.
 In addressing climate change impacts on World Heritage properties, and particularly in the implementation of this Policy Document, relevant stakeholders and rights holders at all levels should work together in a spirit of global partnership, inclusion, and in solidarity with the poorest and most vulnerable people, who are in the front lines of climate change impacts.
 Climate change does not stop at borders.
 It conjoins the safeguarding of World Heritage properties with larger sustainability challenges, spatial, social, economic and cultural ones in the surroundings of the properties.
 Solutions for the safeguarding of the properties can only be found if they are connected to spatial, social and cultural transformations beyond the site.
 Strategies need to be developed that provide solutions for sustainable development beyond the borders of the World Heritage property.

 25. Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)